Deducibility in Sudoku: Deducibility

 This and \eqref{sudoku.eq.ricjnotapproxe} imply

 which means that $e \notin S'_{ij}$.
 Contradiction. \end{proof}

 \begin{COR} If a Sudoku grid $\calA$ has several distinct solutions, none of them is logically deducible. \end{COR}

-Under the assumption that the deductive system is complete (which we do not know at the moment) we can prove the converse of Theorem~\ref{sudoku.thm.deduc=>uniq}: if a Sudoku grid has a unique solution, then this solution must be logically deducible.
+The completeness of the deductive system makes it possible for us to prove the converse of Theorem~\ref{sudoku.thm.deduc=>uniq}: if a Sudoku grid has a unique solution, then this solution must be logically deducible.
 We start with a lemma.